30 Growth Mindset Phrases to Encourage Children

 1. “Well done.
 I noticed how hard you worked on that project.”

 This statement focuses on praising a child’s process instead of their final product.
-Even if a child’s end result isn’t perfect, it’s best to praise them for their hard work and applaud them for learning along the way.
+Even if a child’s result isn’t perfect, praising them for their hard work and applaud them for learning along the way is best.
 The important thing is how a child approaches a challenge, not how successful they are.

 2. “Let’s problem-solve together.”

 Children may think that asking for help is a sign of weakness.
-However, if you offer support during a process when a child seems stuck, it can help that child come up with a solution instead of getting frustrated and giving up.
+However, offering support during a process when a child seems stuck can help that child come up with a solution instead of getting frustrated and giving up.

 3. “You can do hard things.”

 Children often shy away from trying things that seem too difficult.
-Encouraging children to try seemingly difficult tasks is a great way to show them that they may be more skillful than they originally believed.
+Encouraging children to try seemingly tricky tasks is a great way to show them they may be more skillful than they originally believed.

 4. “What did you learn?”

-Asking a child what they learned after they had an experience can help them reflect on what they could have done differently and what they will improve moving forward.
-Reminding children of their consistent learning will also show them that they’re growing with each experience they have.
+Asking a child what they learned after an experience can help them reflect on what they could have done differently and what they will improve on moving forward.
+Reminding children of their consistent learning will also show them that they’re growing with each experience.

 5. “Thanks for your effort on that task.”